 When a student withdraws from classes, he/she may be entitled to receive money back which had been paid to the Seminary.
-The Seminary may be able to refund all or a portion of the tuition the student paid.
-If the tuition was paid with financial aid dollars, then all or a portion of the student's refund must be returned to the student aid programs from which the money was awarded.
-A student who receives a cash disbursement to assist with living expenses and then withdraws, drops out, or is expelled, may be required to repay money to the aid programs from which the money was awarded.
+The Seminary may be able to refund all or a portion of the tuition the student paid, depending on the timing of the withdrawal.
+A student who receives financial aid and then withdraws, drops out, or is expelled, may be required to repay money to the aid programs from which the money was awarded.
 The Seminary has designed the following policies and procedures to ensure proper accountability when a student leaves the Seminary.
+In addition to the basic policies and procedures outlined in this document, the Financial Aid Office follows the guidance on these issues outlined in the HEA regulations and the Federal Student Aid Handbook published on ifap.ed.gov.